unikraft/loupe/README.md

 | 334          | 1.0         | 1.0      | 1.0          |

 Generally no performance impact (error margin, <3%), apart from (as described in the paper):
-- 202: futex (66% slower, breaking)
+- 202: futex (66% slower, inconsistent synchronization, breaking)

 Generally no resource usage impact (error margin, <1%), apart from (as described in the paper):
-- 3: close (8x increased FD usage, generally fine)
+- 3: close (8x increased FD usage, FDs are not closed anymore, fine to a certain extent)
-- 11: munmap (19% increased memory footprint, generally fine)
+- 11: munmap (19% increased memory footprint, regions are not disposed anymore, fine to a certain extent)
-- 12: brk (2% increased memory footprint, ??)
+- 12: `brk` (2% increased memory footprint, due to `mmap` fallback in early GLIBC allocator, fine)
 - 14: rt_sigprocmask (15% lower memory footprint, when stubbing only, ??)
 - 16: ioctl (4% increased memory footprint, when faking only, ??)
 - 95: umask (4% increased memory footprint, when stubbing only, ??)
-- 202: futex (94% increased FD usage, breaking)
+- 202: futex (94% slower, inconsistent synchronization, breaking)
-- 273: set_robust_list (4% increased memory footprint)
+- 273: set_robust_list (4% increased memory footprint, ??)
-- 293: pipe2 (25% lower FD usage)
+- 293: pipe2 (25% lower FD usage, ??)

 **iPerf3 (iPerf3 client)**